-The consolidated financial statements have been prepared in accordance with the regulations for financial services institutions as issued by the Central Bank of Kuwait ("CBK") in the State of Kuwait.
+The consolidated financial statement of the Group has been prepared in accordance with the regulations for financial services institutions as issued by the Central Bank of Kuwait ("CBK") in the State of Kuwait.
 These regulations require banks and other financial institutions regulated by CBK to adopt the International Financial Reporting Standards as issued by International Accounting Standards Board (IASB) with the following amendments:

-- (a) Expected credit loss ("ECL") to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - (b) Recognition of modification losses on financial assets arising from payment holidays to customers as a result of Covid during the financial year ended 31 December 2020, as required by CBK circular ref.2/BS/IBS/461/2020.
+- (a) Expected credit loss ("ECL") to be measured at the higher of ECL provision on credit facilities computed under IFRS 9 in accordance with CBK guidelines or the provisions as required by CBK instructions along with its consequent impact on related disclosures; and - (b) Recognition of modification losses on financial assets arising from payment holidays to customers as a result of Covid-19 during the financial year ended 31 December 2020, as required by CBK circular ref.2/BS/IBS/461/2020.
 Modification losses referred to in the circular, should be recognised in retained earnings instead of consolidated statement of profit or loss as would be required by IFRS 9.
 However, modification loss on financial assets arising from any other payment holidays to customers shall be recognized in the consolidated statement of profit or loss in accordance with IFRS 9.
+All modification losses incurred after the year ended 31 December 2020 are recognised in the consolidated statement of profit or loss in the consolidated statement of profit or loss in accordance with IFRS 9.
 All modification losses incurred after the year ended 31 December 2020 are recognised in the consolidated statement of profit or loss.
 The application of the policy will result in application of different accounting presentation for modification losses in 2020 compared to 2021.